 Tumor of the follicular infundibulum is a rare benign adnexal tumor arising from the follicular infundibulum.
-The histopathology of the tumor is distinctive, which occurs as a platelike dermal nodule with multiple thin connections to the overlying epidermis (see Media Files 1-3).
+The histopathology of the tumor is distinctive, which occurs as a platelike dermal nodule with multiple thin connections to the overlying epidermis (see the images below).
 The tumor usually manifests as a single lesion, but an eruptive (multiple) form may occur.

 Tumor of the follicular infundibulum shows a platelike dermal tumor with anastomosing islands and cords with connections to the overlying epidermis an....